sopherapps/eli/README.md

 - [ ] Add ability to display charts (piecharts, doughnut, bar, stacked bar, line, scatter, mixed, multiline)
 - [ ] Deploy to firebase, netlify or vercel
 - [ ] List the app on SopherApps
-- [ ] Write aboute the app on SopherApps blog
+- [ ] Write about the app on SopherApps blog